7 Hidden Signs Your Nervous System Is Completely Dysregulated

 7. Chronic Body Aches and "Frozen" Muscles

-Muscle tension is the physical manifestation of unexpressed “fight or flight” energy.
+If you frequently ask yourself, "Why does my nervous system feel overstimulated?" the answer might be trapped in your body.
+Muscle tension is the physical manifestation of unexpressed "fight or flight" energy.

 When your nervous system perceives a threat, it immediately contracts your core muscles, drawing your shoulders up to your ears and tightening your jaw to protect your vital organs and your neck.
 If the threat is chronic stress, that tension never releases.